poier/PreView/README.md

 To exploit this observation, we train a model that -- given input from one view -- estimates a latent representation, which is trained to be predictive for the appearance of the object when captured from another viewpoint.
-That is, the only necessary supervision is the second view.
+Thus, the only necessary supervision is the second view.
 The training process of this model reveals an implicit pose representation in the latent space.
 Importantly, at test time the pose representation can be inferred using only a single view.